 Introduction to the standard practice of joining plate using the open root and backing bars techniques.
 The E-6010 and E-7018 electrodes are used.
 All position welding of plate of various joint designs, including variation of bevels, is also covered.
 2 Credits (0 Lecture - 6 Lab) Prerequisite(s): WEL114 and WEL116.
 Corequisite(s): WEL230.
 Fall Only.

 Standard practices of joining pipe using the open root technique.
 The E-6010 and E-7018 electrodes will be used.
 All welding positions will be covered (2G, 5G, 6G & 6GR).
 The techniques associated with API 1104 down-hand welding technique will be covered.
 Welding processes may be combined.
 2 Credits (0 Lecture - 6 Lab) Prerequisite(s): WEL230 and WEL234.
 Corequisite(s): WEL233.
 Spring Only.

 Basic CNC Programming

 Introduction to the theory and applications of programming and operation of CNC cutting equipment.
-Set up of equipment, electrical concepts, absolute and incremental programming, and use of computer software to create programs.
-CAD/CAM software is used to produce programs as well as trouble shooting programs.
+Set up of equipment, electrical concepts, and use of computer software to create programs.
+CAD/CAM software is used to produce and trouble shoot programs.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): WEL102.